 Dr Nikki Fairchild

-I am a Senior Lecturer teaching across a range of courses in the School of Education and Sociology.
+I am the Associate Head (Research and Innovation) in the School of Education and Sociology.

 My research has two bifurcations: